 Welcome to Nimrod Class.
-Our class teacher is Mrs Flack and we are helped with our learning by Miss Evans, Miss Macrow and Miss O’Shea.
+Our class teacher is Mrs Flack and we are helped with our learning by Mrs Allen and Miss Addison.

-Our class school council rep is Elloise and she attends meetings to keep us up to date about developments raised by school council.
+Our class school council rep is Megan and she attends meetings to keep us up to date about developments raised by school council.

 The children have been working hard over the last term.
 So far this term we have covered various text types including: narratives, explanation texts, recounts and informative writing.
 The children have developed their use of punctuation and have been improving their use of inverted commas, commas and apostrophes.
 The children have been improving their reading by pausing to think about the sentences they have read and relating these to their personal experiences.